iros2023-pnarude/iros2023-pnarude.github.io/README.md

 ## Customizing the workshop site

-All the site information can be found in the `config.yml` file.
+Most of the site information can be found in the `config.yml` file.
 Just edit it to make changes.
 By default, the site have the following sections:

 - About - to describe what's the main goal of the workshop